ortus-docs/contentbox-docs/developing/globals.md

 # Global Variables

-During the ContentBox request, common variables and supertype methods are made available to all templates and views used in that request.
+During the ContentBox request, common variables and super-type methods are made available to all templates and views used in that request.
 When developing themes and modules for ContentBox, you may assume availability of the following:

 `#cb#`
 ===